MichalZaniewicz/tauron-elicznik-scraper/README.md

 You can change dane[chartDay] to get data from another day (not only the last one).

-If JSON should contain energy produced from solar panels, please change the [checkOZE] data from "Off" to "On".
+If JSON should contain energy produced from solar panels, please change the [checkOZE] from "Off" to "On".

 Enjoy :)